Regis Jesuit High School: History

 The school was founded by Italian Jesuits in 1877 in Las Vegas, New Mexico.
-Another school was opened in Morrison, Colorado, seven years later.
+Seven years later, another campus was established in Morrison, Colorado.
 In 1888, the two schools were merged and renamed for St. John Francis Regis to become Regis College, located on 52nd and Lowell Streets in Denver, Colorado.
 In 1921, the school was formally split into Regis High School and Regis College (now Regis University).
-The high school and University co-existed on the campus in Denver and shared facilities until a separate building was built on campus for the high school in 1984.
+The high school and university coexisted on the Denver campus, sharing facilities until a dedicated building was constructed for the high school in 1984.
 In 1989, a parcel of land near Parker and Arapahoe Roads in Aurora was donated to the school.
 That area is now called the Campbell Campus, and it houses both the Girls and Boys Divisions.
 In 2016 Regis appointed David Card as president, the first layperson to hold that position.

 Demographics

-The demographic breakdown of the 1,654 students enrolled in 2015-2016 was:
+The demographic breakdown of the 1,654 students enrolled in 2015–16 was: